mayel/docs.coopcloud.tech/docs/faq.md

 We have various technical critiques of other similar projects which are already up-and-running in the ecosystem, as they don't necessarily meet our needs as a small tech co-op.
 However, Co-op Cloud isn't meant to be a replacement for these other projects.

-Here is a short overview of the pros/cons we see, in relation to our goals
+Here is a short overview of the pros/cons we see, in relation to our goals and needs.

 ### Cloudron